Snickdx/WIJE/README.md

 SUBJECT: Article Review Request
 BODY:
-Re: Greetings - Invitation to Review an Article for WIJE Dear {$reviewerName},
+Re: Greetings - Invitation to Review an Article for WIJE

+Dear {$reviewerName},

 Ref: Manuscript entitled: {$submissionTitle}

 Greetings.

 You are cordially invited to review the captioned manuscript for The West Indian Journal of Engineering (WIJE).

 We realise that our expert reviewers greatly contribute to the high standards of the Journal, and we thank you for your present and future participation.

 We will be pleased to receive your review at your earliest convenience although it will be most helpful if the review can be completed by {$reviewDueDate}.

 All communications regarding this manuscript are privileged.
 You will be anonymous at all times, unless you request otherwise, and any conflict of interest, suspicion of duplicate publication, fabrication of data or plagiarism should immediately be reported to us.

 We have tried our best efforts to meet the tight publication schedule for the forthcoming Volume.
 If you for any reasons are not able to review the manuscript, we would be grateful if you could kindly reply us by {$responseDueDate}.

+Submission URL: {$submissionReviewUrl}

+If you do not have your username and password for the journal's web site, you can use this link to reset your password (which will then be emailed to you along with your username). {$passwordResetUrl}

 We thank you in advance for evaluating this manuscript.
 ```

 KEY: SUBMISSION_UNSUITABLE